| When you decided to get a dog, I'll bet you daydreamed about

 in order to keep your pooch happy and healthy.
 Things that perhaps you'd rather not even think

+about!
 When you go to the veterinarian, he may ask you to bring

 along a urine sample from your dog.
 How do you do this?
 Your dog surely won't be able to hit a sample bottle.